joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/06/22/nyregion/lawyers-chatgpt-schwartz-loduca.html?searchResultPosition=9

 **TikTok Shakes Up Leadership Amid Questions About Its Future**\
-`The app’s chief operating officer is stepping down, and the company is bringing in a new executive to run its sprawling communications department.`\
+`The app’s chief operating officer is stepping down, and the company is bringing in a new executive to run its communications department.`\
 https://nytimes.com/2023/06/22/business/tiktok-leadership-shake-up-v-pappas.html?searchResultPosition=10